directus/directus/docs/getting-started/support.md

 2. Ensure you’re on the [latest version](https://github.com/directus/directus/releases/latest) of Directus.
 3. Stop `CTRL+C` and restart the server `npx directus start`.
 4. Run the database migration script: `directus database migrate:latest`\
-   _Note: backup your database first._
+   _Note: back up your database first._
 5. Disable any data-caching within your project.
 6. Test any app issues with both browser extensions and caching disabled _(i.e. Incognito Mode)_.
 7. Confirm the issue is not related to your own custom code.